awsdocs/amazon-emr-management-guide/doc_source/emr-man-sec-groups.md

 Use the `create-cluster` command with the `--emr-managed-master-security-group` and `--emr-managed-slave-security-group` parameters\.

 If you are using the default options for Amazon EMR–managed security groups, no additional parameters are required\.
-Use the `create-cluster` command as you normally would using the CLI\.
+Use the `create-cluster` command as you normally would, using the CLI\.
 If the default security groups do not exist, they are created before your cluster is launched\.
 If they do exist, they are automatically assigned\.
 **Note**
 Amazon EMR–managed security groups are not supported in the Amazon EMR CLI\.